 YOU MUST arrive early if you want to enjoy your time there.
 We spent 2 hours at the Terracotta Warriors and we were some of the first to get to the pit.
 By the time we came back after wandering the park, we couldn’t get in the door.

-Top tips for visiting the Terracotta Warriors:
+Top tips for visiting the Terracotta Army:

 - Be there well before opening time